Dear Parents and Families,

 The final plans have been signed off.
 These will go out to tender early in 2019 with work expected to commence soon after.
 We are grateful for the contributions and expertise provided by parents who work in the construction industry and who have generously assisted us on this journey.

 Every 5 years we receive funds from the MOE to upgrade our buildings.
 The funds are based on the number of children attending the school.
 2019 is the commencement of the next cycle.
 The MOE are promoting ILE’s and as a result have provided a further $200k to open up additional classrooms into ILE spaces.
 This work will not be able to start until the hall extension is finished, as the hall will be required as an interim classroom space.
 Once the hall has been upgraded, Rooms 3-7 will be the first classrooms worked on.
-This will be followed by Room 11-13.
+Then Rooms 3-5, followed by Rooms 11-13.

 It was pleasing to finally see the crossing on Campbell Street (outside the school hall) in action.
 This has made a noticeable difference to traffic flow and safety.
 We appreciate parents using this crossing and leading by example.
 Please continue to encourage your children to cross safely at the crossing, not anywhere else along Campbell Street.

 We bid farewell to Emma Boyd, Georgia Harris, Ben Philpotts and Catherine Madden at the end of this year.
-While not formally a classroom teacher we thank Sam Newton who has done a great job as the Sports Coordinator.
-At the very last minute Sam has accepted a role teaching at Havelock North Intermediate.
-Teacher aide Raewyn White is also leaving to take up the Gateway coordinator position at HNHS.
-Raewynn has been outstanding as a Quick 60 reading teacher and dealing with Novopay.
-We thank them all for their dedication to the students at HNPS and wish them well for their future endeavors.
+While not formally a teacher we thank Sam Newton who has done a great job as the Sports Coordinators.
+At the very last minute Sam has accepted a role at Havelock North Intermediate.
+We thank them all for their dedication to the students at HNPS and wish them well for their future endeavours.

-We are excited to employ Ellen Denny, Sarah Allen, Emily Cooper, Helen King, Mari Lambourn and Rhys Harman to permanent positions for 2019.
-The Board is also pleased to announce the recent appointment of Mrs Tara Wilkins as Ben Philpotts’ replacement and will let you know once this is confirmed.
+We are excited to employ Ellen Denny, Sarah Allen, Emily Cooper, Helen King and Rhys Harman to permanent positions for 2019.
+We are currently in the process of recruiting Ben Philpotts’ replacement and will let you know once this is confirmed.

 Thank you to all the staff across the year for your selfless, tireless and enthusiastic efforts with our children.
 You have deserved a break.
 Put your feet up, relax and be safe!